MikeAvgeros/fitz-composer/README.md

 -   ### About Page

-    -   Users can see a brief summary of Owner's biography, experience and who he is.
+    -   Users can see a brief summary of Owner's biography, experience and skill set.

-    -   Users can see a photo of him working in the studio.
+    -   Users can see a photo of the Owner working in the studio.

 -   ### Work Page